Behind the Design

 The original experiments incising wood where inspired by the wish to build an ergonomically shaped lounger out of wood.
 At the time, gluing and pressing veneer layers or steam bending wood in such dimensions were not an option.
 Through intuitive experimenting with manually incised wooden parts the astonishing effect of flexibility was detected.
 Shortly after testing possible applications, its fantastic acoustic properties showed, especially when applied in undulating shapes.

 Can you walk us through the evolution of this project?

 It all started with a workshop taught by Serge in the year 2006 at the Zurich University of the Arts.
 Christian Kuhn, one of Serge’s students at the time, wanted to build a lounger made from curved wood elements.
-Looking for alternatives to the common bending techniques, like steam bending or gluing veneer layers together, they carried out numerous experiments, which showed that certain arrangements of incisions give the wood a great deal of flexibility without weaken it to much.
+Looking for alternatives to the common bending techniques, like steam bending or gluing veneer layers together, they carried out numerous experiments, which showed that certain arrangements of incisions give the wood a great deal of flexibility without weakening it too much.
 Triggered by the potential applications the flexible wood might allow, they strived to elaborate the technique.
-In 2009 the team successfully launched a state supported Innovation project, with the partnership of two universities, allowing to further research on a systematization of the technique and professionally evaluate its acoustic properties.
-In 2011 the dukta GmbH was founded with the aim to develop a range of products ready for the market, using plywood, MDF and threelayer boards.
-A first series of incised wood boards was produced that met both acoustical and aesthetical needs. dukta applied for an international patent and hence followed the strategy to build licensing contracts with international partner companies that produce and distribute the dukta flexible wood panels.
+In 2009 the team successfully launched a state-supported Innovation project, with the partnership of two universities, allowing to further research on systematization of the technique and professionally evaluate its acoustic properties.
+In 2011 the dukta GmbH was founded with the aim of developing a range of products ready for the market using plywood, MDF, and three-layer boards.
+A first series of incised wood boards were produced that met both acoustical and aesthetical needs. dukta applied for an international patent and hence followed the strategy to build licensing contracts with international partner companies that produce and distribute the dukta flexible wood panels.

 How do you power though the process when what you’re trying simply isn’t working?